Maestro-111/capstone/README.md

 ## TO DO

-1. Add image data folder with sample photos
-2. Work on GPT prompt.
+1. Work on GPT prompt.
 Not accurate in identifying address.